Time to take back our civilization from the parasites and pests

 Furthermore, the advice of Niccolò Machiavelli (1469-1527) that rulers should be sly, deceitful and unscrupulous – not to mention cruel, oppressive and heartless – has been followed by the majority of the political class and their cronies ever since.
 Leading to the psychopathic behaviours, that seem to have become endemic in today’s political class.

-The main thrusts of the third counter-revolution, then, were new “justifications” for the state, and encouragement of political dishonesty and the Machiavellian behaviours that go with it.
+The main thrusts of the third counter-revolution, then, were a push for religious orthodoxy, new “justifications” for the state, and encouragement of political dishonesty and the Machiavellian, tyrannical behaviours that go with it.

 Our fourth revolution was the Enlightenment.
+I date its start to John Locke’s writing of his Two Treatises of Government in the early 1680s.
 Its paradigm was Freedom.
 From it have flowed all the (relative) freedoms we have enjoyed in the West over the last three centuries.

-In my essay at , I listed some Enlightenment values.
+In that second essay, I listed some Enlightenment values.
 “The use and celebration of human reason.
 Rational inquiry, and the pursuit of science.
 Greater tolerance in religion.
 Individual liberty and independence; freedom of thought and action.
 The pursuit of happiness.
 Natural rights, natural equality of all human beings, and human dignity.
 The idea that society exists for the individual, not the individual for society.
 Constitutional government, for the benefit of, and with the consent of, the governed.
-The rule of law; that is, those with government power, such as lawmakers, officials and judges, should have to obey the same rules as everyone else.
+The rule of law; that is, the idea that those with government power, such as lawmakers, officials and judges, should have to obey the same rules as everyone else.
 An ideal of justice which, per Immanuel Kant, allows that ‘the freedom of the will of each can coexist together with the freedom of everyone in accordance with a universal law.’
 A desire for human progress, and a rational optimism for the future.”

 Moreover, Jean-Jacques Rousseau, at heart a collectivist and not at all the Enlightenment thinker some like to make him out to be, posited that the population of an area has a “general will,” which makes them into a unity.
 “Each of us puts his person and all his power in common under the supreme direction of the general will, and, in our corporate capacity, we receive each member as an indivisible part of the whole.”
 And he demanded “the total alienation of each associate, together with all his rights, to the whole community.”